How Much Money Does a Hairstylist Make in a Year?

-Most salon owners opt to open their own company because they have an entrepreneurial spirit and a desire to build something for themselves.
+Most salon owners opt to open their own companies because they have an entrepreneurial spirit and a desire to build something for themselves.

-They wish to actualize a concept and goal that they were unable to accomplish as a salon employee.
+They wish to actualize a concept and goal they could not accomplish as a salon employee.
 Although this is an inherent incentive, it is something to consider if you are contemplating a career as a salon owner.

 However, there are additional monetary incentives.
 When you run a salon, you are not just rewarded by the monthly income you pay yourself.
 You’re establishing a brand, a staff, a location, and a customer base.
-You’re constructing a company that, if you chose to sell it, will offer an even greater return.
+If you choose to sell it, you’re constructing a company that will offer an even greater return.

-As a result, comparing salon owner pay to staff salary does not provide a realistic picture.
+As a result, comparing salon owners’ pay to staff salaries does not provide a realistic picture.
 Therefore, we will continue to look at what you can anticipate earning as a salon employee before moving on to how you may impact the salon owner’s revenue.

 Salons in the Future